Roanoke Drug Crime Lawyers Fighting For the Accused in Virginia

 Have you been accused of committing a crime involving controlled substances?
 If so, seek legal representation from the Law Office of Seth C. Weston, PLC at once.

-Seth C. Weston is a skilled criminal defense attorney with years of experience representing clients accused of various drug crimes in Virginia.
+Seth C. Weston is a skilled drug crime attorney with years of experience representing clients accused of various drug crimes in Virginia.
 Let him lead the fight to protect your future and your freedom.

 To schedule a free consultation with our team, call 540-342-5608 or fill out the brief form on our website.